 With its elevated design, prime Gold Coast Hinterland position, and sensational panoramic vistas, Mater Prize Home No. 320 is the definition of next level luxury.
 Offering a picture-perfect setting from day to night, this showstopping property is the ultimate top-tier entertainer—and who better to demonstrate it in action than celebrity chef, Sarah Todd!
-Follow along as she prepares her delicious Banana Leaf Goldband Snapper with Coconut Rice.
+Follow along and cook like a master chef as she prepares her delicious Banana Leaf Goldband Snapper with Coconut Rice.

 Check it out!